IFC section 1104.1 is amended and sections added to read:

 122.214.171.124 Other openings.
 Openings with fixed wired glass set in steel frames are permitted for corridor walls and ceilings.
 Transoms, louvers, and openings other than doors from corridors to rooms shall be automatic-closing by smoke detection or shall be covered with a minimum of 3/4-inch (19 mm) gypsum wallboard or equivalent material on the room side.

 1126.96.36.199 Existing Group I-2 and I-3 occupancies.
-Patient room doors in corridors in Group I-2 occupancies and Group I-3 corridor doors need not be fire-resistance rated or self-closing where smoke barriers are provided in accordance with the Building Code or NFPA 101.
+Group I-3 corridor doors and patient room doors in Group I-2 corridors need not be fire-resistance rated or self-closing where smoke barriers are provided in accordance with the Building Code or NFPA 101.

 1104.17.3 Corridor width.
 The minimum corridor width shall be in accordance with Sections 1188.8.131.52 through 1184.108.40.206.